wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/file-based-integrations/file-integration-using-smb/src/file_integration_using_smb/Module.md

-Template for File Integration using the SMB Connector
+Template for File Integration using SMB Connector

 # File Integration using the SMB Connector